-Over the past 3 years, MOLP has helped reforest 71 acres of deforested land in the Coastal Province of Kenya and it has just put a roof on the second, much needed classroom at Kundeni Primary School too.
+Over the past 3 years, MOLP has helped reforest 71 acres of deforested land in the Coast Province of Kenya and it has just put a roof on the second, much needed classroom at Kundeni Primary School too.

 Take a moment to smile as you look at our update from Bore.